 Carp Fishing Tips and Techniques

 Before you can try carp as a meal, you have to catch one.

-There is something about carp fishing that makes it feel like you are a member of a secret club.
+There is something about fishing for common carp that makes it feel like you are a member of a secret club.
 These are magnificent beasts with strength and fight that really has to be experienced to be believed.

 In this section, we will be covering some of the techniques that can be used to capture this worthy opponent.

 In What Types Of Water Do You Find Carp?